-Many people will argue that we humans today have a higher purpose than getting sex.
-However, research has found that much of our body language still reveals an unconscious desire to get naked and have some sexual fun.
-There is abundant research indicating that body language is still unconsciously geared to finding a mate and getting sex.
-Interestingly, this drive to get sex and reproduce is handled differently in men and women.
+Interestingly, this drive to reproduce is handled differently in men and women.
 Generally, single men are looking for immediate sex.
-Single women are more often looking for a relationship first (for protection and survival with help of a man) and then sex may happen afterwards.
+Single women are more often looking for a relationship first (for protection and survival with the help of a man) and then whatever may happen afterwards.

 Yah, sure it is -- NOT!

 Here at the right is one way women call attention to their sexuality with their body language.
 It is quite obvious that this woman is unconsciously advertising to the world that she is a healthy woman.
 This woman's body language could not be more clear and simple!
 She is unconsciously saying, "My womb is empty and available."
 This is very deep; old brain limbic system-driven body language programmed by the DNA from our ancient ancestors.
 This ancient part of the brain functions in very basic ways, driving us to find a mate.
 This drive is handled differently in men and women.